All Products

 Enable Python 3

-• Use Python 3 to write new UDFs and enable Python 3 for new jobs at the session level.
-For more information about how to enable Python 3, see Enable Python 3.
+• Write new UDFs in Python 3 and enable Python 3 at the session level for new jobs.
+For details, see Enable Python 3.

-• Rewrite Python 2 UDFs in a manner in which the UDFs are compatible with Python 2 and Python 3.
-For more information about how to rewrite UDFs, see Porting Python 2 Code to Python 3.
+• Rewrite existing Python 2 UDFs to be compatible with both Python 2 and Python 3.
+For guidance, see Porting Python 2 code to Python 3.

-If you want to write a public UDF that is shared among multiple projects, we recommend that you use a UDF that is compatible with Python 2 and Python 3.
+For UDFs shared across multiple projects, write code that is compatible with both Python 2 and Python 3.